microsoft/onnxruntime/docs/tutorials/csharp/basic_csharp.md

 # C# Tutorial: Basic

 Learn how to get started with inference with the C# API.
-Run an ONNX model for a given input data.
-The model is typically trained using any of the well-known training frameworks and then exported into the ONNX format.

 ## OrtValue API